renovatebot/renovate/docs/usage/configuration-options.md

 You can select which behavior you want from Renovate bot:

 1. `always`: Recreates all closed or blocking PRs
 2. `auto`: The default option.
-Recreates only immortal PRs
+Recreates only immortal PRs (default)
 3. `never`: No PR is recreated, doesn't matter if it is immortal or not

 Typically you shouldn't need to modify this setting.